Get home early with RoadWarrior.

 Try RoadWarrior free for 7 daysTry free for 7 days

-By 2023, the best commercial truck GPS Apps will include a wide range of additional capabilities.
-In addition, you would look at specialized vehicle navigation solutions which are designed with complex systems that meet all truck route requirements.
+By 2024, the best commercial truck GPS Apps will include a wide range of additional capabilities.

 When planning a route with multiple points of interest, the order of stops can play a key role in efficiency.
-A reliable truck GPS app will take your stops and rearrange the order of stops to create a truck route that requires less drive time, less fuel cost and less operating costs.
+A reliable trucking GPS app will take your stops and rearrange the order of stops to create a truck route that requires less drive time, less fuel cost and less operating costs.
+Our top picks are TruckMap, PTV Navigator and RoadWarrior Flex after factoring the different features and pricing.

 What Types of Commercial Vehicles Should Use Truck GPS Apps?